Enabling all students to explore the connections that underpin mathematics

 This approach to post-16 mathematics is being developed by the University of Cambridge, funded by a grant from the UK Department for Education.
 The resources are free for all users.

 Designed to stimulate students' curiosity and elicit discovery of ideas, the resources can be used flexibly, offering a meaningful challenge to all students.

 Resources encourage students to pose questions, reflect and collaborate, deepening their individual understanding.

-Partner schools across England work closely with the project team, trialling resources and giving feedback.
+We worked closely with partner schools across England to develop the project and our Champion teachers continue to trial resources and provide feedback.
 Teachers’ experiences have fed into teacher notes that accompany resources.

-Resources have been designed for classroom use and can include card sets and worksheets.
-GeoGebra applets may be used on our site or downloaded.
+Resources have been designed for classroom use and often include printable card sets and worksheets.
+Interactive elements such as GeoGebra applets and card sorts can be used on the site.